 Fecal matter, dirt, and outdoor water sources can harbor lots of dangerous bacteria and parasites, so keeping your dog and their immediate environment clean will help prevent infections and infestations that could make your dog sick.

 If your dog is injured or panicking, gently wrapping them up in a soft blanket can help calm them down and allow you to access their injury without being scratched or bitten.

 Microfiber is ultra absorbent and can help in sticky situations.
 Literally.

 A towel or blanket will also offer a soft surface for you to rest your dog for an examination if the ground is too hot, hard, or covered in sharp rocks and you need to get a better look at what’s going on.

 These are great in emergency and non-emergency situations alike.
-Long hikes, cross-country road trips, anytime you are away from home you should have at least one collapsible bowl with you, or something to give your dog water.
+Long hikes, cross-country road trips, or anytime you are away from home, you should have at least one collapsible bowl with you, or something to give your dog water.